mahmoudMBA/bts-rtda-lab-3/README.md

 The objective of this lab is to solve computational problems, using basic Scala constructions as:
 1. Scala programs using Object and Main method.
 2. Case class definitions.
-Reading writing text files.
+Reading/writing text files.
 4. Scala basic data structures: Map, Par, Seq.
 3. Test using features of ```scalatest``` package.